loncaa/tinyurl-example/readme.md

 `npm run tables:seedWeeks`

 **Localhost environment variables**
-Create a `.env` file in the root of the project and populate it with the variables:
+Create a `.env` file in the root of the project and populate it with variables:
 ```
 DATABASE_URL=
 REDIS_URL=